-- a. will review the Basics of Magnetic Resonance and Safety Zone information (see page 93) of the "Magnetic Resonance (MR) Environment Screening Form for Individuals". - b. will complete the "Magnetic Resonance (MR) Environment Screening Form for Individuals" (sample attached-see next page) during MI 265: clinical internship orientation.
-The completed form will be housed in the medical imaging student academic file. - 4.
-Students who self-disclose contraindications to magnetic resonance will be identified and counseled by a Medical Imaging faculty member who is credentialed in magnetic resonance.
+- a. will review the Basics of Magnetic Resonance and Safety Zone information of the "Magnetic Resonance (MR) Environment Screening Form for Individuals". - b. will complete the "Magnetic Resonance (MR) Environment Screening Form for Individuals" (sample attached-see next page) during MI 404: clinical internship orientation.
+The completed form will be housed in the medical imaging student academic file.

+^{}Students who self-disclose contraindications to magnetic resonance will be identified and counseled by a Medical Imaging faculty member who is credentialed in magnetic resonance.